IHE/RAD.IRA/input/pagecontent/rad-x3.md

 * If `timestamp`, `id` or `event` are not set
 * If `event.context` does not include `report`, `patient` and `study`
 * if `event`.`hub.topic` is not a known session
+* If `report` context in the request matches an existing report context in Manager, but either `patient` or `study` or both context do not match

 The Manager may return other applicable HTTP error status codes.